stormtheory/packhowl/README.md

 # INSTALL:
  Run scripts will create(if not present) or open the virtual Enviorment needed for AI tools to run.
- Note you will need at least 4G of /tmp space available for the first time startup install.
+ Note you will need at least 500Mb of /tmp space available for the first time startup install.
- Virtual environment may take up 7Gbs of space for all needed packages.
+ Virtual environment may take up 800Mb of space for all needed packages for client.

-1) Download the latest released .deb package file off of github and install on your system.
+1) Download the latest released .deb package file off of github at https://github.com/stormtheory/packhowl and install on your system.
-2) Build DEB Install file:

-	Download the zip file of the code, off of Github.
-This is found under the [<> Code] button on https://github.com/stormtheory/packhowl.

-	Extract directory from the zip file.
-Run the build script in the directory.

-        ./build

-   	Install the outputted .deb file.
+        # Create your SSL Certs for Encryption and Auth
+            # On the server:
+            cd /opt/packhowl
+            ./generate_keys.sh -n <client hostname(s)>

+            # SSL Certs will automatically install on the server.
+            # For the clients you will have to manually move the <hostname>.pem and ca.pem to the clients.
+            # The SSL certs can be found at /etc/ssl/packhowl/ or /var/lib/packhowl/.packhowl/certs/
+            # Move the 2 certs, <hostname>.pem and ca.pem to each of the clients.
+            # Only 2 is needed per client and each has there own .pem and a ca.pem.

-3) Install without Package Manager, run commands:
+2) Manual Install without Package Manager, run commands:

 	Download the zip file of the code, off of Github.
 This is found under the [<> Code] button on https://github.com/stormtheory/packhowl.